The Jenks Journals discuss many interesting topics that could benefit from additional research.

 4).
 The White Wolves - The Shasta Indian Woman - [Listen to Audio]

-SPEAKING THE JARGON - In the 1850s, few white men could communicate with the Indians in Northern California and Southern Oregon.
-In the Jenks Journals, Daniel tells us he learned how to speak Chinook and even includes examples of conversations he had with Native Americans in that tongue.
+SPEAKING THE JARGON - In the 1850s few white men could communicate with the Indians in Northern California and Southern Oregon.
+In the Jenks Journals Daniel tells us he learned how to speak Chinook, and even included examples of conversations he had with Native Americans in that tongue.
 Was the Chinook Jargon Daniel transcribed accurate?

 JUDSON JENKS - A resident of Southern Colorado long before the Pikes Peak gold rush, Judson Jenks was the stereotypical Mountain Man.
 In the Jenks Journals, Jud's intriguing backstory is revealed for the first time.
-In 1852, 16 year-old Jud was left for dead by his traveling companions in a storm.
-Unable to walk, Jud survived for 9 days by crawling around in the snow, on his hands and knees, digging the frozen ground for roots.
-One-by-one, frostbite claimed all of Jud's toes and most of his fingers.
+On his way to Fort Laramie in 1852 16 year-old Jud Jenks was left for dead in a storm by his traveling companions.
+Unable to walk, Judson survived for 9 days by crawling around in the snow on his hands-and-knees, digging the frozen ground for roots.
+One-by-one frostbite claimed all of Jud's toes and most of his fingers.

-Before Judson and his brother Loren traveled with Daniel Jenks to Colorado in 1859, Jud was already well-known there; as the mysterious, disfigured character, often seen at Bent's Fort.
-Daniel wrote that Jud and Loren's plan all along was to stay in Colorado, and that's exactly what they did.
-Judson Jenks, Loren Jenks and his wife Elizabeth were some of the earliest residents of Pueblo and El Paso Counties.
+Before Judson and his brother Loren traveled to Colorado in 1859 with Daniel Jenks Jud was already a well-known figure there, often seen at Bent's Fort.
+Daniel wrote that Jud and Loren's plan was to stay in Colorado, and that's exactly what they did.
+Judson Jenks, Loren Jenks and his wife Elizabeth were some of the first residents of Pueblo and El Paso Counties.
 Who knows more about Judson Jenks and his time at Bent's Fort and Pueblo in the 1850s?
 [Read More]

-NELSON KING - When John Brown, the famous abolitionist preacher, decided to take over the US Arsenal at Harpers Ferry in 1859, his plan was to arm the Slaves and start an uprising in the Southern States.
-Some of Brown's most ardent supporters left him when he chose that suicidal course.
-Nelson King - self-described as one of John Brown's most trusted Lieutenants - left Osawatomie and headed west.
+NELSON KING - In 1859 John Brown, the famous abolitionist preacher, decided to take over the US Arsenal at Harpers Ferry, arm the Slaves and start an uprising in the Southern States.
+When he chose that suicidal course, some of his most ardent supporters left him.
+Nelson King -- self-described as one of John Brown's most trusted Lieutenants -- headed west.
 In July 1859 Nelson King and his wife Susannah had a chance encounter with Daniel Jenks on the road to California.

-Old Nelse told Daniel he'd been shot 3 times by the Missouri Border Ruffians during the Bleeding Kansas conflicts.
-An arrest warrant for horse thievery was issued for John Brown & Nelson King -- proving they did indeed know each other and shared troubles.
-But Daniel Jenks' entries in his journal about Nelson King's abolitionist past are the only source of information I've been able to find.
-Who knows more about the 'other' fire-brand, anti-slavery, Kansas preacher; Nelson King and his abolitionist activities in 1850s Kansas?
+Old Nelse told Daniel he'd been shot 3 times by the Missouri Border Ruffians during the Bleeding Kansas Wars.
+An arrest warrant was issued for John Brown & Nelson King for horse thievery, which proves they did know each other and shared troubles.
+But Jenks's Journal entries about Nelson King's abolitionist past are the only source of information I've been able to find.
+Who knows more about the 'other' fire-brand, anti-slavery, Kansas preacher Nelson King, and his abolitionist activities in 1850s Kansas?

 SO MANY CHIEFS - Daniel Jenks wrote about meeting at least 6 Indian Chiefs on his journey.
 Famous Wild West characters, like Jeremiah Johnson, Dick Wootton & Kit Carson, met a number of Indian Chiefs.
 But an unknown prospector from Pawtucket?
 Are there any other gold rush era prospectors known to have met more Indian Chiefs than Daniel Jenks did?
 Who would know the answer to that question?